2076242/App-Dev-1-Budget-App-Cumulative-Project/README.md

   <img src="./Screenshot.png" height="300px">
 </p>

 A budget application for small households, developped using WPF and an SQLite database.
-It was create by myself, Chase Lipari and Julian Hernandez Delgado, two of my fellow classmates in our Application Developpment 1 class.
+It was created by myself, Chase Lipari and Julian Hernandez Delgado, two of my fellow classmates in our Application Developpment 1 class.
 Which involved use practicing SCRUM Developpment as well as developpment of a WPF application through out the semester.
+The application saves inputed expenses and incomes and is able to represent this data through tables and graphs to help households better keep track of their finances.